demianriccardi/HackaMol-IPerl-Notebooks/README.md

 ## Mastery Goal

-If by the end of this lab, the student is able to carry out the same computational work in a JupyterHub Notebook as on a local computer he or she is on the path to mastery.
+By the end of this lab, if the student is able to carry out the same computational work in a JupyterHub Notebook as on a local computer without notebooks, he or she is on the path to mastery.